22tcp/cd0428-landing-page/README.md

 ## License
-As this is a fork of the udacity skeleton for this project I kept the original license and annotated its range, for my own code I added the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007
+As this is a fork of the udacity skeleton for this project I kept the original license, so this is licensed as  [cc-nc-nd 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Footer